Entangling two giant atoms via a topological waveguide: The entanglement dynamics of the two giant atoms

 In our scheme, to realize a larger entanglement for the initial state $|ee\rangle$, the four transition rates $\Gamma_{e\pm}$ and $\Gamma_{\pm g}$ should exhibit different behaviors.
-For this purpose, we consider that the two giant atoms couple to the waveguide through other 10 coupling configurations: AAAB, AABA, ABAA, ABBA, ABBB, ABBB, BAAA, BAAB, BABB, BBAB, and BBBA.
-In these 10 coupling configurations, we can realize the relations $\Gamma_{+g}>\Gamma_{e+}>\Gamma_{e-}\gg\Gamma_{-g}$ or $\Gamma_{-g}>\Gamma_{e-}>\Gamma_{e+}\gg\Gamma_{+g}$, and then a larger entanglement can be generated.
+For this purpose, we consider that the two giant atoms couple to the waveguide through other ten coupling configurations: AAAB, AABA, ABAA, ABBA, ABBB, ABBB, BAAA, BAAB, BABB, BBAB, and BBBA.
+In these ten coupling configurations, we can realize the relations $\Gamma_{+g}>\Gamma_{e+}>\Gamma_{e-}\gg\Gamma_{-g}$ or $\Gamma_{-g}>\Gamma_{e-}>\Gamma_{e+}\gg\Gamma_{+g}$, and then a larger entanglement can be generated.
 For example, the concurrence in the ABBA-coupling case can exceed 0.2 when $d=2$ and $\delta=\pm 0.3$.
-Therefore, we know that the optimal coupling configuration can be chosen under the given system parameters.
-In addition, we would like to point out that the optimally generated entanglement dose not always appear in the topological nontrivial phase ($\delta<0$), it can also exist in the topological trivial phase ($\delta>0$), which depends on both the coupling configurations and the coupling-point distance.
+For the AAAB- and ABBB-coupling configurations, the transition rates from the collective states $|\psi_{\pm}\rangle$ to the ground state $|\psi_{g}\rangle$ satisfy the relation $\Gamma_{-g}\ll\Gamma_{+g}<\xi$.
+This leads to a slow decay of the population of the state $|\psi_{-}\rangle$.
+Therefore, in these two coupling cases, the entanglement generation arises from the population of the state $|\psi_{-}\rangle$.
+Though the transition rate $\Gamma_{-g}$ is much smaller than $\xi$, it is not exactly equal to zero and hence the state $|\psi_{-}\rangle$ is not a dark state.
+However, within the concerned timescale, the concurrence almost maintains its maximal value, as shown by the green dashed curves in Figure~\ref{Cvstee}b,h.
+According to these analyses, we know that the optimal coupling configuration can be chosen under the given system parameters.
+In addition, we would like to point out that the optimally generated entanglement does not always appear in the topological nontrivial phase ($\delta<0$), it can also exist in the topological trivial phase ($\delta>0$), which depends on both the coupling configurations and the coupling-point distance.